ArsamAryandoust/DataSelectionMaps/readme.md

 2. Prediction model
 3. Active learning

-An effective way to oppose global warming and mitigate climate change is to electrify our energy sectors and supply their electric power from renewable wind and solar.
+An effective way to mitigate climate change is to electrify most of our energy demand and supply the necessary electricity from renewable wind and solar power plants.
 Spatio-temporal predictions of electric load become increasingly important for planning this transition, while deep learning prediction models provide increasingly accurate predictions for it.
-The data used for training deep learning models, however, is usually collected at random using a passive learning approach.
+The data that is used for training deep learning models, however, is usually collected at random using a passive learning approach.
 This naturally results in a large demand for data and associated costs for sensors like smart meters, posing a large barrier for electric utilities in decarbonizing their grids.
-Here, we investigate if electric utilities can instead use active deep learning for collecting a more informative subset of candidate data by leveraging additional computation for better distributing smart meters.
-We find that even more accurate predictions are feasible with much less data when using active learning compared to when using passive learning.
+Here, we investigate if electric utilities can use active learning for collecting a more informative subset of data by leveraging additional computation for better distributing smart meters.
+We predict ground truth electric load profiles for single buildings using only remotely sensed data from aerial imagery of these building and meteorological conditions in the area of these buildings at different times.
+We find that active learning can enable 26-81% more accurate predictions using 29-46% less data at the price of 4-11 times more computation compared to passive learning.

+---

+## Citation

+Aryandoust, A., Patt, A. & Pfenninger, S. Enhanced spatio-temporal electric load forecasts using less data with active deep learning.
+Nature Machine Intelligence (2022). https://doi.org/10.1038/s42256-022-00552-x

 ---